moralrecordings/perentie/README.rst

 - Natively on most platforms (via SDL3)
 - Embedded in a webpage (via SDL3 + Emscripten)

-The engine is still work-in-progress, however a lot of the base functionality has been implemented.
-Try it and see!

 Featuring:

 - Lua-based scripting API